Focal nodular hyperplasia

-It should be noted that up to 20% of patients with an focal nodular hyperplasia will have multiple lesions 4 and a further 23% will have hemangiomas 4.
+It should be noted that up to 20% of patients with a focal nodular hyperplasia will have multiple lesions 4 and a further 23% will have hemangiomas 4.

 - early arterial phase 14

-- FNH will enhance relative to background liver
+- focal nodular hyperplasia will enhance relative to background liver

-- typical FNA shows early arterial centrifugal filling
+- typical focal nodular hyperplasia shows early arterial centrifugal filling (from the center outwards)

 - prominent feeding vessel may be seen

 - centrifugal filling (opposite to hemangioma and adenoma)

 - sustained enhancement in the portal venous phase (as opposed to adenoma)